 The Rakiraki Women’s Crisis Centre opened its doors in 2011 after many years of planning for a service to respond to violence against women in the Ra province.
 The drive for a Crisis Centre in Ra began in the early 2000s after a group of women received training on gender, violence against women and human rights, and another training was held for male advocates for women’s human rights.
 These women recognized the need for a Crisis Centre in the province

 Established in November 2003, the Nadi Women’s Crisis Centre is funded by NZAID.
 Current funding resumed in July 2004 and will end in June 2005.
 The Centre is located on the western side of Viti Levu, Fiji’s largest island.
 The services provided by the Centre extends down the cane-belt area to include the townships of Nadi, Lautoka, Sigatoka and surrounding villages and rural settlements.
-The address of the Centre is 84 Sagayam Road, Nadi.
+The address of the Centre is 11 Vunisalato Road, Namaka, Nadi.